John Paul Blass: Research, laboratory focus, and projects

-Regarding his research, in 2005 Dr. Blass wrote: "One of the things that happens in Alzheimer's disease and a number of other neurological diseases is a decrease in the brain's ability to burn its fuels with the usual speed and efficiency.
+Regarding his research, in 2005 Blass wrote: "One of the things that happens in Alzheimer's disease and a number of other neurological diseases is a decrease in the brain's ability to burn its fuels with the usual speed and efficiency.
 My laboratory was particularly interested in diseases affecting the brain's ability to burn its major fuel, sugar.
 These diseases affect the power plants of the cell (mitochondria) and specifically a part of the mitochondria, namely the Krebs tricarboxylic acid cycle.
 My coworkers and I were among the first researchers to study the abnormalities in mitochondria in the Alzheimer brain.
 Our discoveries led me to develop a patented nutraceutical preparation that appeared to slow or stop the progression of Alzheimer's disease, in a small but rigorous study.
 As emeritus professor, my current focus is further development and clinical testing of this and related preparations designed to help people with Alzheimer disease and other diseases that cause degeneration of the brain."

-Dr. Blass's research concentrated on brain metabolism and metabolic diseases of the brain, particularly diseases affecting the mitochondria and specifically the Krebs tricarboxylic acid cycle.
+Blass's research concentrated on brain metabolism and metabolic diseases of the brain, particularly diseases affecting the mitochondria and specifically the Krebs tricarboxylic acid cycle.
 Blass's interest in this topic began at NIH, where he described the first hereditary defect in a major enzyme of human oxidative/energy metabolism, pyruvate dehydrogenase deficiency.
 Since moving to Cornell, his work concentrated on Alzheimer Disease and other neurodegenerative diseases.
 He and his coworkers pioneered the finding that inherent abnormalities of mitochondrial components occur in Alzheimer brain and other Alzheimer tissues and the implications of that finding for the pathophysiology of the dementia.
 He also published on clinical aspects of Alzheimer's disease and other causes of cognitive impairment.

-In his later years, Dr. Blass was involved in developing a nutraceutical "metabolic enhancer" which appeared to slow the progression of Alzheimer's disease and related disorders in a relatively small placebo-controlled clinical trials and is under study in a larger multicenter trial.
+In his later years, Blass was involved in developing a nutraceutical "metabolic enhancer" which appeared to slow the progression of Alzheimer's disease and related disorders in a relatively small placebo-controlled clinical trials and is under study in a larger multicenter trial.
 Cornell devolved the patent for this invention on him.